Spotlight on Social Sciences Alumni: Lauren Jewett

 Who were your mentors while you were on campus?
 Have you continued those relationships?

 Many of my cross country and track and field teammates, especially the older members of the teams, served as really important mentors during my first few years on campus.
-I still stay in touch with many of them even though we have all graduated and went our separate ways.
+I still stay in touch with many of them even though we have all graduated and gone our separate ways.
 In addition, I still stay in touch with some of my professors from the history and political science departments and try to make an effort to visit them when I am on campus from time to time.

 After graduating from the University of Rochester in 2009, I immediately traveled to New Orleans as a corps member with Teach for America.
 I spent the summer training in Phoenix, Arizona and taught first and second grade special education in a rural parish just outside of New Orleans while working on gaining my teaching certification in Louisiana.
 The college experiences that best prepared me for this position were all of the responsibilities and activities that I balanced in college.
 College taught me a lot about how to manage and prioritize time and how to be organized.
 These were skills that are imperative as a special education teacher.

 After completing my Teach for America corps commitment in 2011, I decided to continue working in education in New Orleans.
-I currently work as the Director of Scholar Supports at a charter school in New Orleans, Louisiana.
-I help oversee the entire special education department at my school and ensure compliance with local, state, and federal special education laws so that we are appropriately serving students with disabilities and special needs.
+I worked for one year as the Director of Scholar Supports at a charter school in New Orleans, Louisiana.
+I helped oversee the entire special education department at my school and ensured compliance with local, state, and federal special education laws so that we could appropriately serve students with disabilities and special needs.
 After this position, I went to a KIPP school in the city to work a special education teacher.
 I also currently work with The New Teacher Project (TNTP) as a seminar instructor and teach a seminar to first year special education teachers who are working on gaining their certification.
 I chose this career because my aunt has a disability and I feel that it is extremely important, especially in a school system that is in the midst of a great deal of reform, that children with disabilities and their families have someone who understands students’ needs and will advocate for them.
 In five years, I would like to go to graduate school, likely for education, and would still like to be working in special education.

 Definitely take advantage of as many of the wonderful opportunities that the University of Rochester offers as you can.
 Study the things and do the things that make you the happiest.
 When you are happy, you will feel successful.
-These opportunities will make you a much better-rounded person and give you a better perspective on life.
+These opportunities will make you a well-rounded person and give you a better perspective on life.
 My advice that is specific to history majors is to also really think about how the content they are studying might impact their professions later on in life.
 Looking back on my college experiences, I can directly connect my current experiences as a public school teacher in the city of New Orleans to many of the courses I took that covered social movements, reform, and urban history.